Beaver Stadium

-West Shore Home Field at Beaver Stadium, commonly known as Beaver Stadium, is a college football stadium on the campus of Pennsylvania State University in Penn State University Park.
+Beaver Stadium is a college football stadium on the campus of Pennsylvania State University in Penn State University Park.
 It has been home to the Penn State Nittany Lions football of the Big Ten Conference since 1960, though some parts of the stadium date back to 1909.
 It was also the site of university commencements until 1984.
 The stadium, as well as its predecessors, is named after James A. Beaver (1837–1914), a governor of Pennsylvania (1887–91), president of the university's board of trustees, and native of nearby Millerstown.
 The stadium is part of College Township and has a University Park address.

 Beaver Stadium has an official seating capacity of 106,572, making it currently the second-largest stadium in the Western Hemisphere and the fourth-largest in the world.
 Its natural grass playing field is aligned northwest to southeast at an approximate elevation of 1150 ft above sea level.

 Beaver Stadium is widely known as one of the toughest venues for opposing teams in collegiate athletics.
 In 2008, it was recognized as having the best student section in the country for the second consecutive year.
 In 2019, it was named student section of the year by a committee of ESPN broadcasters and writers.

 In 2016, Beaver Stadium was voted the number-one football stadium in college football in a USA Today poll, garnering over 41 percent of the vote.
 In March 2019, USA Today conducted another poll asking voters to decide the best stadium in the United States during "Bracket Madness", which coincided with the 2019 NCAA basketball tournament.
 Hundreds of thousands of fans voted for their favorites throughout the week.
 In the championship match-up, Beaver Stadium beat Kansas’ Allen Fieldhouse to claim the title of "Ultimate Stadium".

-Since 2025, the stadium has been officially known as West Shore Home Field at Beaver Stadium after Penn State entered into a naming rights deal with West Shore Home.
+Since 2025, the stadium has been officially named West Shore Home Field at Beaver Stadium after Penn State entered into a naming rights deal with West Shore Home.

 Beaver Stadium was the first to have its interior included in Google Street View.